LMV5/LMV5/README.md

 ### 👋 I'm Marina!

 A self-taught frontend developer with eight years background in the banking sector.
-Helped with everything from creation well-researched documents to optimization of work processes.
 I am confident that my previous experience along with my strong problem-solving skills, make me a valuable addition to any development team.

 Based in Slovenia.